Flow views and infinite interval exchange transformations for recognizable substitutions: Spectral analysis of

 \subsection{Special case: constant-length substitutions}

-The author believes there are variations of the following results that must hold for the general case, but the question remains open.
-For now we restrict ourselves to the well-studied special case.

 We say $\subs$ is a substitution of {\bf \em constant length} if there is a $K\in \{2, 3, ...\}$ for which $|\subs(\alet)| = K$ for all $\alet \in \ab$.
 In this case $K$ is the expansion factor and all supertiles are of length $K^n$.
-The results in this section will not surprise you after looking at the comparison of relatively large powers of four examples with $K=2$ in figure \ref{fig:2adiciietcomp}.
+Our results may not surprise you after looking at the comparison of relatively large powers of four examples with $K=2$ in figure \ref{fig:2adiciietcomp}.

-\begin{proposition} If $\subs$ is a primitive recognizable constant-length substitution with expansion factor $K$ then $\left\{\iiet^{K^n}(x) , \, n \in \N \right\}$ has at most $|\ab|$ accumulation points for a.e. $x \in [0,1]$. \end{proposition}
+\begin{proposition} If $\subs$ is a primitive recognizable constant-length substitution with expansion factor $K$ then $\left(\iiet^{K^n}(x)\right)_{n=1}^\infty$ has at most $|\ab|$ accumulation points for a.e. $x \in [0,1]$. \end{proposition}